BigglesDevs/BD-Backup-Bot/README.md

 ## Setup 📐

 1. Remove the `.example` from the `config.json.example` file.
-The fill in the necessary information (token, prefix, etc.).
+Then fill in the necessary information (token, prefix, etc.).
 2. Start the bot: `npm start`

 ## Command Usage 🤖